California: Armed forces

 California's military forces consist of the Army and Air National Guard, the naval and state military reserve (militia), and the California Cadet Corps.

-On August 5, 1950, a nuclear-capable United States Air Force Boeing B-29 Superfortress bomber carrying a nuclear bomb crashed shortly after takeoff from Fairfield-Suisun Air Force Base.
-Brigadier General Robert F. Travis, command pilot of the bomber, was among the dead.

-Ideology
+Politics

 California has an idiosyncratic political culture compared to the rest of the country, and is sometimes regarded as a trendsetter.
 In socio-cultural mores and national politics, Californians are perceived as more liberal than other Americans, especially those who live in the inland states.
-In the 2016 United States presidential election, California had the third highest percentage of Democratic votes behind the District of Columbia and Hawaii.
-In the 2020 United States presidential election, it had the 6th highest behind the District of Columbia, Vermont, Massachusetts, Maryland, and Hawaii.
-According to the Cook Political Report, California contains five of the 15 most Democratic congressional districts in the United States.
+In the 2016 U.S. presidential election, California had the third highest percentage of Democratic votes behind the District of Columbia and Hawaii.
+In the 2020 U.S. presidential election, it had the 6th highest behind D.C., Vermont, Massachusetts, Maryland, and Hawaii.
+According to the Cook Political Report, California contains five of the 15 most Democratic congressional districts in the U.S.

-Among the political idiosyncrasies, California was the second state to recall their state governor (the first state being North Dakota in 1921), the second state to legalize abortion, and the only state to ban marriage for gay couples twice by vote (including Proposition 8 in 2008).
-Voters also passed Proposition 71 in 2004 to fund stem cell research, making California the second state to legalize stem cell research after New Jersey, and Proposition 14 in 2010 to completely change the state's primary election process.
+California was the second state to recall their state governor, the second state to legalize abortion, and the only state to ban marriage for gay couples twice by vote (including Proposition 8 in 2008).
+Voters also passed Proposition 71 in 2004 to fund stem cell research, making California the second state to legalize stem cell research, and Proposition 14 in 2010 to completely change the state's primary election process.
 California has also experienced disputes over water rights; and a tax revolt, culminating with the passage of Proposition 13 in 1978, limiting state property taxes.
 California voters have rejected affirmative action on multiple occasions, most recently in November 2020.

 The state's trend towards the Democratic Party and away from the Republican Party can be seen in state elections.
-From 1899 to 1939, California had Republican governors.
+From 1899 to 1939, California had exclusively Republican governors.
 Since 1990, California has generally elected Democratic candidates to federal, state and local offices, including current Governor Gavin Newsom; however, the state has elected Republican Governors, though many of its Republican Governors, such as Arnold Schwarzenegger, tend to be considered moderate Republicans and more centrist than the national party.

-Several political movements have advocated for Californian independence.
-The California National Party and the California Freedom Coalition both advocate for Californian independence along the lines of progressivism and civic nationalism.
+Several political movements have advocated for California independence.
+The California National Party and the California Freedom Coalition both advocate for California independence along the lines of progressivism and civic nationalism.
 The Yes California movement attempted to organize an independence referendum via ballot initiative for 2019, which was then postponed.